RatioInteractive/DevPractices/pages/android/ratiotv_debugging_tools.md

 adb push ./proxyFile.json /sdcard/RatioTV/proxyFile.json

 (Once you create the RatioTV folder, you won't need to make it again.
 You can just re-push the file)

-NOTE: Proxying will only work if LOGGING_ENABLED = true for your specific Application.
-Also, the contents of the proxyFile.json are checked on each request.